gabriel-logan/The-Rings-of-Power/backend/README.md

 For e2e testing, remember to check if the information passed exists in the database.

+Make sure you have a test user

+id: 1
+email: admin@admin.com
+password: admin
+for supertest to work properly, OR add a user and modify the tests

 - **Unit Tests**:
     ```bash
     yarn test